zhangce/kbp/README.md

 - `fbalias`: Freebase aliases for entities (a single entity can have several aliases).
 - `relation_types`: The typed relations we care to extract.
 - `incompatible_relations`: Contains tuples of the form (relation1, relation2) where relation2 is incompatible with relation1.
 This is used to generate negative examples (given (e1, relation1, e2), (e1, relation2, e2) will be a negative example).
+- `ea`: Contains the ground truth for the evaluation; to be used for error analysis.

 There are 3 additional tables that the system will need to create, to be used by the extractors.
 The tables are:
 - `mentions` (populated by `ext_mention`)
 - `relation_mentions` (populated by `ext_relation_mention_positive`, `ext_relation_mention_negative`, and `ext_relation_mention`)
 - `relation_mention_features` (populated by `ext_relation_mention_feature`)

-The first 6 tables are included in the database dump, and the second 3 tables are created in `schema.sql`.
-The script `setup_database.sh` will load all 9 tables into the database.
+The first 7 tables are included in the database dump, and the second 3 tables are created in `schema.sql`.
+The script `setup_database.sh` will load all 10 tables into the database.

 Load the initial database: